The terms "chorus" and "choir" or most often interchangeable. They both commonly refer to an ensemble of singers that perform.

-If you aren't sure which term to use for your group of singers, no matter how big or small, it really makes no difference and is up to you to see what term sounds better with the name of your group.
+If you aren't sure which term to use for your group of singers, no matter how big or small, it really makes no difference, and it is up to you to see what term sounds better with the name of your group.

 The original Greek chorus or choirs would sing their part in the overall works of Greek dramas.
 These first choirs would often sing or chant in unison without having any harmony parts.

 Related Post: Music Jokes That Only Choir Members Would Get

 Some dictionaries, including the Collins dictionary, refer to a chorus as a group of singers that can also include dancers and instrumentalists.
-Going back to the history with Greek choruses, in the theatrical culture, singing and dancing were often grouped together.
+Going back to the history of Greek choruses, in the theatrical culture, singing and dancing were often grouped together.

 This is also referred to as a refrain in a song, but the terms "refrain" and "chorus" can also have separate meanings due to some technicalities that you can read more about here.

-The chorus of a song is often the part that stands out and has layered vocals, which is a reference to the parts of a song where a chorus will come in to highlight and repeat the most emphasized section.
+The chorus of a song is often the part that stands out and has layered vocals, which is a reference to the parts of a song where a chorus of people will come in to highlight and repeat the most emphasized section.

 Related Post: Tips For Layering Your Vocals Like A Choir

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.